 At January 28, 2011, we held a worldwide portfolio of 2,991 patents and had an additional 1,972 patent applications pending.
 We also hold licenses to use numerous third-party patents.
 To replace expiring patents, we obtain new patents through our ongoing research and development activities.
 The inventions claimed in our patents and patent applications cover aspects of our current and possible future computer system products, manufacturing processes, and related technologies.
 Our product, business method, and manufacturing process patents may establish barriers to entry in many product lines.
 While we use our patented inventions and also license them to others, we are not substantially dependent on any single patent or group of related patents.
 We have entered into a variety of intellectual property licensing and cross-licensing agreements.
-We have also entered intellectual property licensing and cross-licensing agreements.
-We have also entered intellectual property rights with others in the industry.
+We have also entered into various software licensing agreements with other companies.
+We anticipate that our worldwide patent portfolio will be of value in negotiating intellectual property rights with others in the industry.